laroccrj/Reorg/README.md

 Now you should be able to load the website and make some searches!

 ## Major todo:
 Plan on adding RabbitMQ so xls files can be generated asynchronously.
+Everything still works at the moment, just having a queue running is a lot better pattern than running a cli command during a request.